openlibhums/janeway/docs/source/published/issues.rst

 Display Settings
 ----------------
 In the top right of the Issue Management page there is the Edit Display Settings button.
-This allows you to configure how issue titles are displayed.
+This allows you to configure how issue titles and the issue page are displayed.

 You can turn these elements on or off: